jcseals/jcseals.github.io/_drafts/htb-help-walkthrough.md

  }
 ```

-This block of code tells us a lot.
 We see there is a "ticket_attachment" array value referenced, so it's safe to assume we're in the right place.
 We then see a variable named "uploaddir".
 This is created by concatenating the "UPLOAD_DIR" constant with "tickets/".
 This ends up being "/uploads/tickets/" and is the exact directory on the server our uploaded files are stored.
 We'll need to add this to our base URL when we run the exploit to find our file.

 Further down we see a function named "verifyAttachment" whose return value is assigned to "fileverification" which is used as the conditional statement in the switch-case that throws our "File is not allowed." error.
 We're getting warmer...
 Let's back up though, "verifyAttachment" is only called in the else block.
 To trace the code flow backwards, let's look at why we're failing the if condition in the first place.
 The if statement conditional is true if the function "move_uploaded_file" returns false.
-The obvious next step is to look up that function in the [php docs][3].
+The obvious next step is to look up that function in the [php docs][4].

 Here's the function definition: